 Del.
 The next button is and its function is to erase all items from the grid, the shortcut for this button is

 Shift + Del.
-The next element is the update button and its behavior may vary from dialog to dialog but basically it will do updates in the object's attributes when clicked or the shortcut
+The next item (not listed in the image above) is the update button and its behavior may vary from dialog to dialog but basically, it will do updates in the object's attributes when clicked or the shortcut

-Alt + R triggered.
+Ctrl + D, causes the selected item(s) to be duplicated in the grid.
 The button is used to activate the editing on the selected element and it can be triggered by the shortcut key

 Ctrl + Up and